-1.23 Non-residents not physically present in the UK wishing to open an account in the UK are unlikely to wish to open a Basic Bank Account, with its limited facilities.
-The customer should be able to demonstrate a need for a bank account in the UK, or should fall within the firm's criteria for wealth management clients, in which case the guidance in sector 5: Wealth Management will apply.
+Non-resident, not physically present in the UK, wishing to open a bank account firm's criteria for wealth management clients, in which case the guidance in sector 5: Wealth Management will apply.
 Enhanced due diligence will apply where the customer is not met personally or where other high risk factors come into play (see paragraphs 5.19-24 and Part I, section 5.5).